-Lync Server 2013 is a powerful elaboration of Microsoft's product family previously known as Office Communications Server and currently called Skype for Business.
+Lync Server 2013 is a powerful enhancement to Microsoft's Office Communications Server platform and has been replaced by Skype for Business and, more recently, Microsoft Teams.
 Lync Server 2013 builds on Lync Server 2010 and adds a wide array of new features including a new distributed systems architecture.
 The Standard Edition of Lync Server 2013 supports all functionality for all workloads except disaster recovery and high availability, which requires the Enterprise Edition.
 Deployment options include a full-ownership environment hosted by your own data center and able to integrate natively with the public switched telephone phone network (PSTN), a cloud environment based on subscriptions to Lync Online/Office 365 and relying on third-party PSTN integration, or a hybrid environment that combines your in-house fully-owned Lync Server 2013 infrastructure with subscription-based Lync Online/Office 365 and allows in-house users to access your existing PSTN connections.

 A hybrid Lync Server 2013/Lync Online deployment allows users to share the same SIP domain